bsuzow/StudentLoanDefaults/StudentLoanDefaults.md

 ## Quick Descriptive Statistics

-The total number of students in FYR 2012 repayment cohort is 34.6 million.
+The total number of students in the FY2012 repayment cohort is 34.6 million.
 Of these, 31 million are the students from certificate, associate's or bachelor's degree programs.
 Their average default rate is 0.1289825 with the standard deviation of 0.0748062.

 Total count, mean, median and standard deviation of default rates (`CDR3`) by `CONTROL` (institution's ownership type) are as follows: